seonman/HarmanDeveloperDocs/docs/_build/html/_sources/iOS/hkwhub-spec.txt

 If you want to disconnect the server and return to the main screen, press **Disconnect** button on the top righthand corner.

-Sending REST Request to HKIoTCloud
+Sending REST Requests to HKIoTCloud
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Once the HKWHub App is running, you can now connect a client to HKIoTCloud and send REST requests to the server.
-We will explain all the REST APIs supported with a little more detailed example of **curl** commands in the next section.
+We will explain about the REST APIs supported with a little more detailed example of **curl** commands in the next section.

 ..
 Note::

-	For a client tyring to connect to HKIoTCloud, the same username and password are required from the client side.
+	For a client to connect to HKIoTCloud, the same username and password are required.

 As an example of client, HKIoTCloud hosts a Web-based client app, at http://hkiotcloud.herokuapp.com/webapp/.
 The following is a screenshot of the web app.

 .. figure:: img/hub/cloudapp-login.png
 	:scale: 70

-Once user authentication is done successfully, the Web app will switch the screen to
+Once user authentication is done successfully, the Web app will switch the screen to the Playlist screen.

 .. figure:: img/hub/cloudapp-medialist.png
 	:scale: 70